Sammy Lee (scientist): Biography

 Lee became a clinical embryologist in 1985, when working with the gynaecologist Ian Craft he directed the IVF laboratory at the Wellington Hospital in London, then one of the largest units in the world.
 Consultancy work with the UK division of Ares Serono (1986–1994) also involved work with the Bourn Hallam Group, which Patrick Steptoe and Bob Edwards had set up after Louise Brown's birth.
 From 1995 to 2002 he was based at the Portland Hospital for Women & Children.

-Lee latterly became based again at UCL.
+Lee latterly became based again at University College London (UCL).
 He was interested in tissue engineering and teaching ethics in reproduction.
-He was working on tissue engineering and stem cells mainly concerned with background research on Stem cells and Progenitor cells.
+He was working on tissue engineering and stem cells mainly concerned with background research on stem cells and progenitor cells.
 Dr. Lee also had a keen interest in ethics and expressed this at UCL by running a course titled "Ethics of Fertility and Embryo Research".
 His students remarked him to be knowledgeable in the field of ethics and enthusiastic; they had particularly noted that he is clearly a fan of Kant.

 He had previously served as an international editor of the Brazilian Journal of Assisted Reproduction.
-He served as a Trustee and director of several charities.
-His curriculum vitae lists numerous scientific publications.
+He served as a trustee and director of several charities.
 He was elected as a fellow of the Royal Society of Health (now Royal Society for Public Health) and the Royal Society of Medicine, both in 1987.

-Lee's team at the Wellington pioneered the first UK practise of gamete Intra-fallopian Transfer (GIFT), The GIFT of Life (a technique invented by Ricardo Asch in the USA).
+Lee's team at the Wellington pioneered the first UK practise of gamete Intra-fallopian transfer (GIFT), The GIFT of Life (a technique invented by Ricardo Asch in the United States).
 The team was the second to carry out GIFT and then proceeded to post the largest series in the world in 1986.

-Lee also helped perform some of the first egg donations in the UK, when directing the Wellington Hospital IVF Laboratory.
+Lee also helped perform some of the first egg donations in the United Kingdom, when directing the Wellington Hospital IVF Laboratory.

-Lee pioneered a simple inexpensive efficient form of Mechanical Assisted Hatching in the UK.
+Lee pioneered a simple inexpensive form of Mechanical Assisted Hatching in the UK.
 He produced the world's first intra-cytoplasmic sperm injection (ICSI with NASBA virus assay) virus free baby to an HIV discordant couple.